 Exactly one year after the 54th Massachusetts Regiment marched through Boston Common in a blaze of glory, Pvt.
 Francis H. Fletcher wrote bitterly that the African-American soldiers did not get paid.

-When they were recruited, the black soldiers were promised the same pay as white soldiers received: $13 a month, clothing and rations.
-The War Department paid them only $10, and took $3 out for clothing.
+When they were recruited, the black soldiers were promised the same pay as white soldiers received.
+That meant $13 a month, clothing and rations.
+But the War Department paid them only $10, and took $3 out for clothing.

 The soldiers decided if they could not receive equal pay, they would accept no pay.
 For 18 months they fought without receiving any wages, while their impoverished families suffered.
 Appeals were made to the Secretary of War and to President Lincoln for justice.
 They came from the governors of Vermont and Massachusetts, from the soldiers, from abolitionists and from the commander of the 54th Massachusetts, Col. Robert Gould Shaw.

-The issue was never far from their minds.
-During the February 1864 Battle of Olustee in Baker County, Fla., the 54th Massachusetts was ordered to protect the retreat of Union troops.
-The men of the 54th shouted as they advanced, "Massachusetts and seven dollars a month!"
+The injustice rarely left their minds.
+During the February 1864 Battle of Olustee in Baker County, Fla., the 54th Massachusetts protected the retreat of Union troops.
+The men of the 54th shouted as they advanced, “Massachusetts and seven dollars a month!”

 In June 1864, Congress passed a bill granting the 54th Massachusetts Regiment full pay retroactive to the date of their enlistment.
 As the bill made its way through the House and the Senate, Francis H. Fletcher wrote to his friend Jacob Safford in Ipswich, Mass.
-Fletcher was a 23-year-old clerk from Salem, Mass., who had enlisted on Feb.
+Fletcher, a 23-year-old clerk from Salem, Mass., had enlisted on Feb.
 13, 1863.
-He was not in a forgiving mood when he picked up his pen in Morris Island, S.C.:
+He did not feel forgiveness when he picked up his pen in Morris Island, S.C.